 - Keep your shoulders over your center of gravity (not too far back or forward)

-- Let your shoulders move naturally as you step, but keep them pulled backward a little bit
+- Let your shoulders move naturally as you step, but keep them pulled back a little bit

 - Try not to slouch, which can bring your head forward, down and out of position